round-robin-org/hvc/README.md

 ## Current Repository
 This repo contains drafts, code experiments, and discussion threads.
 The structure will evolve as the project crystallises.

-## Contributing
-Issues, pull requests, and theoretical dialogue are welcome.
-See `CONTRIBUTING.md`.

 ## Citation
 ```text
 Naoki Shima, Yotaro Matsui (2025).
 Harmonious Value Constructivism: An Active‑Inference Account of Value.